lbake97/latoyahannon.github/README.md

 - 👋 Hi, I’m @labhannon81
 - 👀 I’m interested in ...
 Software Development and UI/UX Design
-- 🌱 I’m currently learning ...
-JavaScript
+- 🌱 I’m currently learning ... the basics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything that helps me build a strong foundation in the basics.
 - 📫 How to reach me ...
 Slack, Twitter, and Facebook

 <!---